Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new App Engine application in the same project.
 Deploy the new version in that application.
 Use the App Engine library to proxy 1% of the requests to the new version.
 - [ ] Create a new App Engine application in the same project.
 Deploy the new version in that application.
 Configure your network load balancer to send 1% of the traffic to that new application.

+The correct answer is:

+2. **Deploy the new version in the same application and use the `--split` option to give a weight of 99 to the current version and a weight of 1 to the new version**.

+### Explanation of why other options are wrong:

+1. **Deploy the new version in the same application and use the `--migrate` option**:
+   - **Reason for being wrong**: The `--migrate` option in App Engine is used for performing traffic splitting during deployment, but it does not allow you to specify a precise percentage split.
+It typically migrates 100% of traffic to the new version, which is not suitable for directing only 1% of traffic to a test version.

+3. **Create a new App Engine application in the same project.
+Deploy the new version in that application.
+Use the App Engine library to proxy 1% of the requests to the new version**:
+   - **Reason for being wrong**: Creating a new App Engine application introduces unnecessary complexity.
+Proxying requests from one App Engine application to another using the App Engine library is not a standard approach for traffic splitting within the same application.
+It adds overhead and maintenance complexity without providing significant benefits compared to using built-in traffic splitting features.

+4. **Create a new App Engine application in the same project.
+Deploy the new version in that application.
+Configure your network load balancer to send 1% of the traffic to that new application**:
+   - **Reason for being wrong**: Configuring a network load balancer to split traffic between different App Engine applications in the same project is not a standard or recommended approach.
+App Engine provides built-in traffic splitting functionality (`--split` option) that is designed specifically for this purpose and integrates seamlessly with the platform's deployment capabilities.

+### Why Option 2 is correct:

+- **Deploy the new version in the same application and use the `--split` option to give a weight of 99 to the current version and a weight of 1 to the new version**: This option leverages App Engine's native traffic splitting feature (`--split` option during deployment).
+By specifying a 99:1 split, you ensure that only 1% of incoming traffic is routed to the new version, allowing you to test it without affecting the majority of users.
+This approach minimizes complexity by keeping both versions within the same App Engine application and using standard platform features for traffic management.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your organization is a financial company that needs to store audit log files for 3 years.
 Your organization has hundreds of Google Cloud projects.
 You need to implement a cost-effective approach for log file retention.